 Rugby with a strong social ambience was the culture of the first decade of the club’s existence.
 The social calendar was amazing and within in a few years they had recorded the second highest annual bar turnover for an English rugby club.
 Attractive girls came from far and wide to enjoy the social activities and this in turn attracted new playing members.
 The weekend dances were always sold out; two or three reviews a year were put on by the members; two marquee Bar B Q dances were held each year; beach wear parties, pyjama dances, Halloween dances etc. etc. It was non stop fun.

-2014/15 season will be our 55th, if you count the 7 games in the 1959/60 season.
-We are still a relatively young club in rugby terms but in that time we have made our mark in more ways than one.
+Formed in 1960, we are still a relatively young club in rugby terms but in that time we have made our mark in more ways than one.
 Dave Berry’s excellent book ‘Out on a Lymm’ chronicles the history of the club from its foundation to season 1989/90.
 Only a few copies now remain but it can be found at local Warrington Libraries.
 At the time of its publication, the club was going through a difficult period financially and serious thoughts were being given to selling up and moving.
 Thankfully this didn’t happen and we are still here at ‘Beechwood’, a club house that is dear to the hearts of all members past and present.